-Effectively implemented browser isolation also reduces the maintenance load for the individuals responsible for IT and cybersecurity.
-For instance, having an 'Allow' list of trusted sites and web apps (O365, ServiceNow, Salesforce, etc.) and pushing all other web browsing through a full isolation browser isolation solution can eliminate the need to comb through endpoint detection logs and reduce the volume of website investigations for additional sites to be placed on the allow list.
+Effectively implemented Browser Isolation also reduces the maintenance load for the individuals responsible for IT and cybersecurity within individual DIB vendors.
+For instance, having an 'Allow' list of trusted sites and web apps (O365, ServiceNow, Salesforce, etc.) and pushing all other web browsing through a full isolation Browser Isolation solution can eliminate the need to comb through endpoint detection logs and reduce the volume of website investigations for additional sites to be placed on the allow list.

 Being able to rely on the strength of mechanism provided by a hardware-based full isolation solution reduces the need to configure and maintain a complex policy definition and enforcement mechanism to control the flow of component parts of web browse requests and responses based on a 3rd party perception of threat.
-ULTRA's hardware-based enforcement is also inherently Secure by Design, and eliminates the need for continuous monitoring and evaluation of a software solution for vulnerabilities and patches -- and, more importantly, the risk that one of your critical security solutions will be the subject of a time-consuming Emergency Directive.
+It also eliminates the need for the DIB CC to continuously evaluate the software being used for Browser Isolation solutions for potentially vulnerable software in their software bills of materials and the threat intelligence being used to ensure that the thresholds for risky content are within USG standards.

-Garrison ULTRA is 100% cloud based and can easily be configured for use with any proxy or similar device (e.g., firewalls, secure web gateways).
+Garrison ULTRA® is 100% cloud based and can easily be configured for use with any proxy or similar device (e.g., firewalls, secure web gateways).
 We will make professional services resources available either in workshops for pilot participations or in 1:1 sessions with customers to ensure that our service is deployed and configured correctly.
 Garrison can also provide an on-premise solution if desired.